ryantd42/NY-Legislative-Git/2023/A1235A-2023/bill.md

   § 2.
 The public authorities law is amended by  adding  a  new  section 1879-a to read as follows:
   §  1879-A.  NYCHA  MICROGRID  LOAN PROGRAM.
-1. THE AUTHORITY IS HEREBY AUTHORIZED AND DIRECTED TO ESTABLISH A REVOLVING LOAN FUND IN  ORDER  TO PROVIDE ZERO-PERCENT INTEREST LOANS TO THE NEW YORK CITY HOUSING AUTHOR- ITY  TO  FINANCE  ENERGY  SERVICES  FROM RENEWABLE SOLAR ENERGY SYSTEMS, BATTERY OR OTHER ZERO EMISSION TECHNOLOGY  STORAGE  SYSTEMS  AND/OR  ANY OTHER  RENEWABLE GENERATION SYSTEMS AS DEFINED IN SECTION SIXTY-SIX-P OF THE PUBLIC SERVICE LAW FOR THE PURPOSE OF IMPLEMENTING ANY  STATE  CLEAN ENERGY  STANDARD,  ALL OF WHICH ARE SCALED TO FUNCTION AS MICROGRIDS FOR HOUSING OWNED BY THE NEW YORK CITY HOUSING AUTHORITY.
-THE AUTHORITY,  IN COOPERATION WITH THE NEW YORK POWER AUTHORITY, SHALL ISSUE A COMPETITIVE REQUEST  FOR  PROPOSALS  FROM PROJECT DEVELOPERS THAT ARE NOT SUBJECT TO COST OF SERVICE RATEMAKING FOR THE CONSTRUCTION AND INSTALLATION OF  THE RENEWABLE SOLAR ENERGY SYSTEMS, BATTERY OR OTHER ZERO EMISSION TECHNOLO- GY  STORAGE  SYSTEMS  AND/OR  ANY  OTHER RENEWABLE GENERATION SYSTEMS AS DEFINED IN SECTION SIXTY-SIX-P OF THE PUBLIC SERVICE LAW THAT ARE SCALED TO FUNCTION AS MICROGRIDS FOR NEW YORK CITY HOUSING  AUTHORITY  HOUSING.
+1. THE AUTHORITY IS HEREBY AUTHORIZED AND DIRECTED TO ESTABLISH A REVOLVING LOAN FUND,  SUBJECT  TO AVAILABLE APPROPRIATIONS FOR SUCH PURPOSE, IN ORDER TO PROVIDE ZERO-PER- CENT  INTEREST  LOANS  TO THE NEW YORK CITY HOUSING AUTHORITY TO FINANCE ENERGY SERVICES FROM RENEWABLE SOLAR ENERGY SYSTEMS,  BATTERY  OR  OTHER ZERO  EMISSION  TECHNOLOGY  STORAGE  SYSTEMS  AND/OR ANY OTHER RENEWABLE GENERATION SYSTEMS AS DEFINED  IN  SECTION  SIXTY-SIX-P  OF  THE  PUBLIC SERVICE LAW FOR THE PURPOSE OF IMPLEMENTING ANY STATE CLEAN ENERGY STAN- DARD,  ALL  OF  WHICH  ARE  SCALED TO FUNCTION AS MICROGRIDS FOR HOUSING OWNED BY THE NEW YORK CITY HOUSING AUTHORITY.
+THE AUTHORITY, IN  COOPER- ATION  WITH  THE  NEW  YORK  POWER  AUTHORITY, SHALL ISSUE A COMPETITIVE REQUEST FOR PROPOSALS FROM PROJECT DEVELOPERS THAT ARE  NOT  SUBJECT  TO COST  OF SERVICE RATEMAKING FOR THE CONSTRUCTION AND INSTALLATION OF THE RENEWABLE SOLAR ENERGY SYSTEMS, BATTERY OR OTHER ZERO EMISSION TECHNOLO- GY STORAGE SYSTEMS AND/OR ANY  OTHER  RENEWABLE  GENERATION  SYSTEMS  AS
- SUCH  MICROGRID SYSTEMS FUNDED THROUGH THIS SECTION SHALL BE CONSTRUCTED WITH CONSIDERATION GIVEN TO INCREASING THE DEMAND FOR ELECTRICITY CAUSED

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01174-01-3
+  LBD01174-03-4
- A. 1235  2
+ A. 1235--A  2

+ DEFINED IN SECTION SIXTY-SIX-P OF THE PUBLIC SERVICE LAW THAT ARE SCALED TO  FUNCTION  AS MICROGRIDS FOR NEW YORK CITY HOUSING AUTHORITY HOUSING.
- BY THE ADOPTION OF "BENEFICIAL ELECTRIFICATION" POLICIES PROPOSED PURSU- ANT TO THE CLIMATE LEADERSHIP AND COMMUNITY PROTECTION ACT.
-SUCH  LOANS SHALL BE FUNDED FROM MONEYS MADE AVAILABLE PURSUANT TO APPROPRIATIONS BY THE AUTHORITY AND OTHER SOURCES INCLUDING FUNDS FROM THE REGIONAL GREEN- HOUSE GAS INITIATIVE.
+ SUCH MICROGRID SYSTEMS FUNDED THROUGH THIS SECTION SHALL BE  CONSTRUCTED WITH CONSIDERATION GIVEN TO INCREASING THE DEMAND FOR ELECTRICITY CAUSED BY THE ADOPTION OF "BENEFICIAL ELECTRIFICATION" POLICIES PROPOSED PURSU- ANT TO THE CLIMATE LEADERSHIP AND COMMUNITY PROTECTION ACT.
   2. NOTWITHSTANDING  ANY  POLICIES, PRACTICES, OR ORDERS BY THE PUBLIC SERVICE COMMISSION TO  THE  CONTRARY,  IF  EXCESS  ENERGY  IS  GENERATED THROUGH  THE  SYSTEMS,  THIS EXCESS ENERGY GENERATED MAY BE SOLD BACK TO THE GRID.
   § 3.
-Section 6-104 of the energy law is amended by adding a new subdi- vision 6 to read as follows:
-  6. THE STATE ENERGY PLAN  SHALL  INCLUDE  PROVISIONS  FOR  ALLOWING  A SURCHARGE  OF  UP  TO TWO PERCENT ON ENERGY BILLS, FOR THE NEW YORK CITY HOUSING AUTHORITY TO PROVIDE FUNDS OR REPAY LOANS TO THE NEW YORK  STATE ENERGY RESEARCH AND DEVELOPMENT AUTHORITY FOR THE INSTALLATION OF MICRO- GRIDS  AS RENEWABLE SOLAR ENERGY SYSTEMS, BATTERY OR OTHER ZERO EMISSION TECHNOLOGY STORAGE SYSTEMS AND/OR ANY OTHER RENEWABLE GENERATION SYSTEMS AS DEFINED IN SECTION SIXTY-SIX-P OF THE PUBLIC SERVICE LAW FOR  HOUSING OWNED  BY THE NEW YORK CITY HOUSING AUTHORITY PURSUANT TO  SECTION EIGH- TEEN HUNDRED SEVENTY-NINE-A OF THE PUBLIC AUTHORITIES LAW.
-  § 4.
 Notwithstanding any provision of law to the contrary,  as  deemed feasible  and advisable by its trustees, the New York power authority is authorized and directed to utilize  a  portion  of  its  net  income  to support  the  restoration of electricity, heat and hot water services to